Q: Do I need a degree?

 Q: Can I apply with a friend?

 A: Yes!
 You certainly can.
 The China Teaching Experience welcomes joint applications and can place all applicants of the party in the same region.
-If requested, we will even try to place all applicants in the same institution.
+If requested, we will even try (and usually succeed) to place the applicants in the same school/accommodation.

 Q: I want to apply for a place, but I cannot attend / do not wish to attend the China-based induction camp.
 Is this possible?